Why are we called u3a?

 Who can join u3a?

-Anyone in the third age can join u3a and this includes people who are working part time.
+Anyone can join u3a who are retired or working part time.
 No qualifications are required and none are given.
 There is no lower age limit for membership.